101 Unhealthiest Habits on the Planet

 If your parents had a particular illness, there's no guarantee you'll get it too.
 But there is a genetic component to certain conditions like heart disease, particular cancers and conditions like diabetes.
 In some cases, predisposition can be quite high: According to research published in the journal Circulation, men with a family history of heart disease had nearly a 50 percent increased risk of developing cardiovascular disease.

-Recommendation: Make sure your doctor knows about your family history of serious illness, and ask if any screening tests are warranted.
+The Remedy Rx: Make sure your doctor knows about your family history of serious illness, and ask if any screening tests are warranted.

 You're Not Taking Steps to Prevent A Stroke

 No doubt about it, a stroke can be a cataclysmic event.
 But according to the National Stroke Association, up to 80 percent of them are preventable.
 That's because the processes that lead to stroke—in which a blood vessel in the brain is blocked or bursts, leading to neurological damage or paralysis—are heavily influenced by lifestyle choices like diet and smoking.

 The Remedy Rx: Keep your blood pressure and weight in a healthy range.
 If you have high cholesterol, diabetes or AFib, get them treated—all are risk factors for stroke.
 Don't smoke, and limit your alcohol intake to less than two drinks a day.

 Close those screens well before bedtime to ensure you get enough shut-eye.
 The blue light emitted by computers, smartphones and TVs disturbs your natural circadian rhythm, which can lead to insomnia.
 Poor sleep has been correlated with serious illnesses like cardiovascular disease, diabetes and cancer.